 This is where parents and educators come in: it’s our job to use the media, and popular culture, as the hooks to teaching critical thinking (and those all important curriculum standards.)

 If you want to know more about media literacy, I suggest you spend some time on the website of The National Association for Media Literacy Education (NAMLE).
 On their site, you’ll find the Core Principles of Media Literacy and the Key Questions students should consider when they encounter any media message.
 (NAMLE makes it easy to print these out and display.)

 If you want to know more about toy advertising, surf over to my website page about How Toy Advertising Influences Kids.
 If everyone reading this would engage young people in media literacy education, we’d all be better because of it.

 Frank W. Baker is the author of three books; the most recent “Media Literacy In the K-12 Classroom” (ISTE, 2012).
 He maintains the nationally recognized Media Literacy Clearinghouse website and conducts media literacy workshops at schools and districts across the US.
-He is a consultant to the National Council of Teachers of English (NCTE) and blogs at He blogs at http://www.ncte-ama.blogspot.com.
-Baker lives in Columbia, SC and can be reached at email@example.com.
+He is a consultant to the National Council of Teachers of English (NCTE) and blogs at http://www.ncte-ama.blogspot.com.
+Baker lives in Columbia, SC and can be reached at firstname.lastname@example.org.